- About Us

 Grace had many passions.
 She and Andy shared a common interest in politics and local improvements including the Harmon Lake Project.
 She loved reading biographies and playing rag-time piano.
 She was a talented gardener and perfected many canning and freezing techniques.
 She was a great cook but loved baking bread and pies the most.
 She was a knitter and mender, and she enjoyed being involved with Homemakers Club and the Rock Haven 4-H Club.
 Her favorite place was on the bench at her kitchen table by the windows, visiting with her kids, grandkids, friends, and neighbors over coffee and news.

-Grace is survived by her son, Charles (Sarah), Mandan, and their children, Andrew, Heidi (Nathan) Steinle, and Tim (Calle); her son, Douglas (Joanie), Bismarck, and their children, Erik (Rebecca), Jennie, Jeana (Jon) Youness, and Julie (Patrick) Tobkin; her daughter, Jean Mork Bredeson (Glen Robertson), Minneapolis, and her children, Allen (Erica), Drew (Heather), and Grace (Ben Hinton); her son, Bruce (Mildrid), Houghton, Michigan, and their daughter Nora; and 12 great-grandchildren.
+Grace is survived by her son, Charles (Sarah), Mandan, and their children, Andrew, Heidi (Nathan) Steinle, and Tim (Calle); her son, Douglas (Joanie), Bismarck, and their children, Erik (Rebecca), Jennie, Jeana (Jon) Youness, and Julie (Patrick) Tobkin; her daughter, Jean Mork Bredeson (Glen Robertson), Minneapolis, and their children, Shawn, Jennifer (Rory) O’Leary, Heather, Allen (Erica), Drew (Heather), and Grace (Ben) Hinton; her son, Bruce (Mildrid Selsjord), Houghton, Michigan, and their children Nora and Olav; and 14 great-grandchildren.

 She was preceded in death by her loving husband, Andy in 2010; her beloved daughter, Joanne Grace in 1967; her parents; her older brother, Robert, who died as an infant; and her brother, Roy, in 2008.